vapor/docs/3.0/docs/async/promise-future.md

 	// Creates a promise that can be fulfilled in the future let promise = Promise<User>()

+	do {
-	// Run a query asynchronously, looking for the user asyncDatabaseQuery(where: "username" == name, onComplete: { databaseResult in do {
+        // TODO: Run a query asynchronously, looking for the user

 		// Initialize the user using the datbase result
 		// This can throw an error if the result is empty or invalid let user = try User(decodingFrom: databaseResult)

 		// If initialization is successful, complete the promise.
 		//
 		// Completing the promise will notify the promise's associated future with this user promise.complete(user)
 	} catch {
 		// If initialization is successful, fail the promise.
 		//
 		// Failing the promise will notify the promise's associated future with an error promise.fail(error)
 	}
-	})

 	// After spawning the asynchronous operation, return the promise's associated future
 	//